ho-henry-senior/neovim/docs/tooling.md

 - `jest`: required inside a JavaScript or TypeScript project if you want to use the built-in test mappings through `neotest-jest`
 - `mocha`: required inside a JavaScript project if you want to use the built-in test mappings for Mocha projects
 - `dotnet`: required for C# language support and .NET test mappings
+- Python test mappings expect a valid project-local `.venv` or `venv` when project dependencies are not available from `python`.

 ## Basics